Jinxiaolong1129/ArcherCodeR/README.md

 bash ./tools/start_ray.sh
 ```

+Note:
+- Please replace your_wandb_api_key in export WANDB_API_KEY=your_wandb_api_key with your actual key.
-Note: Hostfile locations vary across operating systems (e.g., on my machine, it's located at /etc/mpi/hostfile).
+- Hostfile locations vary across operating systems (e.g., on my machine, it's located at /etc/mpi/hostfile).
 Locate the file on your server and modify its content accordingly.

 ### Training